cre8magic/cre8magic/docs-src/pages/magic-tools/cre8magic-transformer/index.md

    - For example, it would replace `namespace ToSic.Cre8magic.Theme.Basic;` with `namespace [Owner].Theme.[Theme];` in the `ThemeInfo.cs` file.

-## How to Use the Generator
+## How to Use the cre8magic ♾️ Transformer

 1. Create a theme any way you want, test it, develop it, etc.
 1. Add a [`template.json` file](xref:OqtaneThemes.Templates.Index) TODO: @STV PLS EXPLAIN IT ON THAT PAGE - this will be used by Oqtane to describe the Template to the user.
-1. Add a `template-generator.config.json` [configuration](xref:Cre8magic.MagicTools.TemplateGenerator.Configuration) file to the theme folder.
+1. Add a `cre8magic-transformer.config.json` [configuration](xref:Cre8magic.MagicTools.Transformer.Configuration) file to the theme folder.
 1. Run the converter, which will generate a new folder with the template files.
     1. During testing, you will deploy it to ... ???
     1. To release it as a nuget package, you will ...
 1. Use the generated files to create an installable NuGet package.
 1. Deploy directly or through the Oqtane Marketplace.

-## How to Install the Generator
+## How to Install the Transformer

-The generator is a command line tool that you can run from the terminal or command prompt.
+The transformer is a command line tool that you can run from the terminal or command prompt.

-Download the latest version from the [releases page](https://github.com/cre8magic/oqtane-template-generator/releases) and place it anywhere you want - it's a standalone executable.
+Download the latest version from the [releases page](https://github.com/cre8magic/cre8magic-transformer/releases) and place it anywhere you want - it's a standalone executable.

-## How to Use the Generator TODO: @stv
+## How to Use the Transformer TODO: @stv

 ...

 ...

-➡️ See the [Configuration File](xref:Cre8magic.MagicTools.TemplateGenerator.Configuration) for details on how to configure the generator.
+➡️ See the [Configuration File](xref:Cre8magic.MagicTools.Transformer.Configuration) for details on how to configure the transformer.